OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 - The total number of defects.
 Tracking this over time shows the effectiveness of resolution efforts.
 - The software components the defect resides in, which is indicative of where attention is most required, and where security flaws are most likely to appear in the future.
-- The type / category of the defect, which suggests areas where the development team might need further training.
+- The type or category of the defect, which suggests areas where the development team need further training.
-- The severity of the defect, which helps the organisation understand the software's risk exposure in a simple way.
+- The severity of the defect, which can help the organisation understand the software's risk exposure.

 Outcomes are fed back to the teams involved.
-This data is used to inform decision-making in terms of remediation priority, and training requirements (i.e. secure development).
+This data is used to make decisions about remediation priority and training requirements.

 Defects are considered within the wider metrics throughout the oragnisation.
 See [Governance > Strategy & Metrics](../g-strategy-metrics) > B.